torvalds/linux/Documentation/arch/riscv/vector.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =========================================
-Vector Extension Support for RISC-V Linux
+Vector Extension Support for RISC-V GNU/Linux
 =========================================

-This document briefly outlines the interface provided to userspace by Linux in order to support the use of the RISC-V Vector Extension.
+This document briefly outlines the interface provided to userspace by GNU/Linux in order to support the use of the RISC-V Vector Extension.

 1.  prctl() Interface